 - Time frame and reminder: Enter start and end of the voting period.
-Voting on the suggested dates is only possible within the time frame given.
+Voting on the dates proposed is only possible within the time frame given.
 Specify when you want to be reminded of the end of the voting. - Details of participation and notification: Specify whether you want to be notified of each voting.
-You may also allow participants to suggest further participants.
-Specify whether participants are allowed to vote on a date with "maybe" (in addition to the simple yes-no alternative). - In the section 'Participants' you specify the participants of the appointment and details of their notification. - Participants: Select the participants of the appointment (as you would select members of a workspace).
+You may also allow participants to propose further participants and to vote on a date with "maybe" (in addition to the simple yes-no alternative). - In the section 'Participants', you specify the participants of the appointment and details of their notification. - Select the participants of the appointment (as you would select members of a workspace).
 You may enter e-mail addresses of persons who are not registered users of your BSCW server; in the case of appointment scheduling, these persons can take part without registering as BSCW users.
-When you create an appointment scheduling inside a shared workspace, the members of the workspace are preselected as participants by default. - E-Mail language: Choose the language of the invitation e-mail. - You may add a personal message to the participants: Enter an optional message to be added to the otherwise automatically generated invitation e-mail to be sent to all participants. - Hit [OK] to generate a preview of the voting form.
+When you create an appointment scheduling inside a shared workspace, the members of the workspace are preselected as participants by default. - Language: Choose the language of the invitation e-mail. - You may add a personal message to all participants invited: Enter an optional message to be added to the otherwise automatically generated invitation e-mail to be sent to all participants. - Hit [OK] to generate a preview of the voting form.
 Here, you have the possibility to change any details of the appointment scheduling or to start the voting process immediately: click on [Change appointment scheduling] or on [Start appointment scheduling now].
-Click on [Go back] if you are satisfied with the preview and the voting is to begin at the start date given. - If you have started the appointment scheduling in the previous step and are a participant yourself, you will be asked next to vote on the dates suggested, which is explained below.
-At this point, you may also edit the participant list by clicking on [Edit participants].
+Click on [Go back] if you are satisfied with the preview and the voting is to begin at the start date given. - If you have started the appointment scheduling in the previous step and are a participant yourself, you will be asked next to vote on the dates proposed, which is explained below.
+At this point, you may also edit the participant list by clicking on [Change participants].